Editorial: Everything is Political (Why we killed Publish and Be Damned) – Three Letter Words, September 2015

 It made no sense to celebrate the hobbyist as a mode of working at a time when public arts funding was being slashed.

 Over the years Publish and be Damned had adopted and become defined by various limiting descriptions – a ‘self-publishers fair’, focusing on ‘publishing outside the mainstream’.
-We continued to use these descriptions as a shorthand for the discussions we were interested in having, and because of the history of more oppositional art (and other) publishing that they evoked.
-But we felt frustrated and limited by these terms, which institutional gallery marketing departments still loved (and we let them use in return for access to their real estate/ free venues), but we felt what we were saying had turned stale.
+We continued to use these terms as a shorthand for the discussions we were interested in having, and because of the history of more oppositional art (and other) publishing that they evoked.
+But we felt frustrated and limited by them.

 We weren’t entirely sure what the ‘mainstream’ was anymore, or at least what it was to believe we or anyone could be really outside it,4 and for us ‘artists self-publishing’ could be too easily co-opted to promote the idea of individual genius artists creating limited edition works, rather than the political potential of collective practice that we value in publishing as practice – as evidenced by a look through the various magazine projects in the Publish and be Damned Public Library.